 But there is something else to consider that many people overlook.

 Similarly, consideration should be given to the liability that remains where gifts are made that are below the nil rate band.
-For example, your client has decided to make a gift with a value of £250,000 and as before, they have made no other lifetime gifts during the last seven years.
+For example, an individual has decided to make a gift with a value of £250,000 and as before, they have made no other lifetime gifts during the last seven years.
 As the value of this gift does not exceed their nil rate band, taper relief will not apply.
 In this case a gift inter vivos policy is not a suitable solution.
-Instead they should again consider covering the increased liability upon their residual estate by means of a 7 year level term assurance for the sum of £100,000, this being equivalent to the 40% tax liability on the portion of the nil rate band that’s been used.
+Instead, they should again consider covering the increased liability upon their residual estate by means of a 7-year level term assurance for the sum of £100,000, this being equivalent to the 40% tax liability on the portion of the nil rate band that’s been used.

 Apart from the limited times that a gift inter vivos policy will meet the need, there is another problem with them, which is simply that there aren't many companies offering them.
 This means that they are sometimes not as cost effective as they could be.
 But there is an alternative, which is not quite as simple, but well worth consideration.

-Instead of the gift inter vivos policy you could consider building a multi-cover plan comprising of a group of 5 level term assurance covers.
+Instead of the gift inter vivos policy somebody could consider building a multi-cover plan comprising of a group of 5 level term assurance covers.
 These 5 covers run alongside each other with terms of 3, 4, 5, 6, & 7 years respectively.
 Each cover should be set at one fifth of the liability.
-For example, if you have gifts exceeding the nil rate band by £250,000, and therefore a 40% inheritance tax liability of £100,000, you would set each of the five covers at £20,000.
+For example, if you have gifts exceeding the nil rate band by £250,000, and therefore a 40% inheritance tax liability of £100,000, setting each of the five covers at £20,000.

 This will provide full cover of £100,000 (5 x £20,000) from day one and for the first three years, at which point the first policy will cease.
-Thereafter the total cover provided will decrease by £20,000 each year as the next policy in the Multi-plan reaches its full term.
-So after the end of year 3, you have 4 covers left, giving £80,000 cover.
+Thereafter, the total cover provided will decrease by £20,000 each year as the next policy in the multi-plan reaches its full term.
+After the end of year 3, you have 4 covers left, giving £80,000 cover.
 At the end of year 4 there are 3 policies left giving £60,000, and so on.

 This reducing cover will match the reducing inheritance tax liability, in exactly the same way as the gift inter vivos policy does.
-But there is an additional benefit in that the premiums your client pays will also reduce each year after year 3, as each of the individual covers cease.
+But there is an additional benefit in that the premiums the individual pays will also reduce each year after year 3, as each of the individual covers cease.
 This can significantly reduce the overall cost.
-If you also need to cover the liability on the residual estate you could add another level cover for that amount or combine it with the 7 year term cover.
-Or if circumstances are even more complicated and gifts have been made in different years, the cover can be tailored to meet the liability as older gifts drop out of the calculation.
-The possibilities are almost endless meaning this is a much more flexible and cost effective solution than traditional gift inter vivos policies.
+If they also need to cover the liability on the residual estate, they can add another level cover for that amount or combine it with the 7-year term cover.
+Or if circumstances are even more complicated, and gifts have been made in different years, the cover can be tailored to meet the liability as older gifts drop out of the calculation.
+The possibilities are almost endless meaning this is a much more flexible and cost-effective solution than traditional gift inter vivos policies.

-It's strongly recommend that whichever policy option you decide upon it should be placed into trust.
-This will ensure that the benefits from a claim on the policy are not added into your client’s estate, which would actually increase the liability, somewhat defeating the purpose.
+It's strongly recommended that whichever policy option is selected it should be placed into trust.
+This will ensure that the benefits from a claim on the policy are not added into the individual’s estate, which would actually increase the liability, somewhat defeating the purpose.
 It also means the policy does not get caught up in probate so can be paid to the beneficiaries quickly in order to pay the liability as soon as possible.